The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 where $\theta_i$ is the voltage angle of the $i$-th bus.
 With all the notations above, the utility function of the $i$-th bus is defined as

-To seek the Nash equilibrium, three learning methods are proposed in the paper, all of which are based on best response dynamics \eqref{eq:br_dis}.
+Three learning methods are proposed in the paper to seek the Nash equilibrium, all based on best response dynamics \eqref{eq:br_dis}.
 The first two algorithms are parallel-update algorithm (PUA) and random-update algorithm (RUA) studied in \cite{alpcan2002cdma}.
 PUA is essentially the best response algorithm we represent in \eqref{eq:br_dis}, with the learning rate $\lambda_i^k$ being zero for all $i$, and all players update their strategies in parallel.
 As its name suggests, RUA incorporates randomness into the best response algorithm, resulting in an $\epsilon$-greedy best response algorithm: players update their strategies according to \eqref{eq:br_dis} with probability $1-\epsilon$, with $ \epsilon\in(0,1)$ and retain their previous strategies otherwise.
-When $\epsilon=0$, players always update their strategies in every round, and in this case, RUA reduces to PUA.
+When $\epsilon=0$, players constantly update their strategies in every round; in this case, RUA reduces to PUA.

-However, as special cases of \eqref{eq:br_dis}, PUA and RUA require global information regarding the grid, including the specific generated power of generators as well as other players' active power injections which are assumed to be private in practice.
-Hence, to implement these algorithms, communication networks are needed for broadcasting information to players, which are costly and not confidential.
-As a possible remedy, we can consider incorporating utility estimation and use smoothed best response dynamics \eqref{eq:sbr} as in the wireless setting.
-Another simpler approach, as shown in the paper, is to modify the best response algorithm by using the power flow equations in the smart grid.
-Based on a phasor measurement unit (PMU), the third algorithm, termed PMU-enabled distributed algorithm (PDA), enables each player to compute the aggregation of others' actions and the only information needed is the player's voltage angle $\theta_i$.
+However, as special cases of \eqref{eq:br_dis}, PUA and RUA require global information regarding the grid, including the specific generated power of generators and other players' active power injections, which are assumed to be private in practice.
+Hence, to implement these algorithms, communication networks are needed to broadcast information to players, which is costly and not confidential.
+As a possible remedy, we can consider incorporating utility estimation and using smoothed best response dynamics \eqref{eq:sbr} as in the wireless setting.
+Another more straightforward approach, as shown in the paper, is to modify the best response algorithm by using the power flow equations in the smart grid.
+Based on a phasor measurement unit (PMU), the third algorithm, termed PMU-enabled distributed algorithm (PDA), enables each player to compute the aggregation of others' actions, and the only information needed is the player's voltage angle $\theta_i$.
 Therefore, by taking into account the power flow equation \eqref{eq:power_flow}, a player does not need other players' private information of active power injection when using PDA, as shown in \Cref{fig:PDA}.
 Compared with the other two, PDA requires much less information and is more self-dependent as players only need their current voltage angles $\theta_i$, and the common knowledge of the electricity price.